soyuz43/DreamTracker/README.md

 * Check for and install backend dependencies (`dotnet ef`)
 * Ensure `dotnet-ef` is installed globally
+* Runs the latest migrations and seed the database
 * Check for and install frontend dependencies (`npm install`)
 * Launch the backend with HTTPS (`dotnet watch run`)
 * Wait eight seconds